 "We needed access to better tools to serve the various data needs of our teams," he said.
 "For example, the product marketing team wanted access to both high-level dashboards and preconfigured views—that already put us at two tools for one team.
 And, we needed both systems to read off the same set of data without overly taxing our developers."

-LogMeIn’s IT team tested and then onboarded Segment’s API across their mobile apps, web apps, and websites and found they could easily turn on tools for other teams as needed.
-The company now uses a wide variety of analytics, tracking, and marketing tools through Segment, all of which requires zero additional engineering work.
+LogMeIn’s IT team tested and then onboarded Twilio Segment across their mobile apps, web apps, and websites and found they could easily turn on tools for other teams as needed.
+The company now uses a wide variety of analytics, tracking, and marketing tools through Twilio Segment, all of which require zero additional engineering work.

-Segment’s API gives LogMeIn access to a single, standardized stream of trusted analytics data that can be used for a variety of tools as needed by managers, Borthwick said.
+Twilio Segment gives LogMeIn access to a single, standardized stream of trusted analytics data that can be used for a variety of tools as needed by managers.

-Because Segment makes it easy to experiment with a wide variety of tools, LogMeIn has been able to develop a flexible array of best-of-breed analytics and marketing solutions.
-With the ability to prove that a tool creates value before justifying its purchase, LogMeIn is using Segment to modernize their analytics infrastructure.
+Because Twilio Segment makes it easy to experiment with a wide variety of tools, LogMeIn has been able to develop a flexible array of best-of-breed analytics and marketing solutions.
+With the ability to prove that a tool creates value before justifying its purchase, LogMeIn is using Twilio Segment to modernize its analytics infrastructure.